Alberto0235/MEMS-and-Microsensors-COMSOL-Lab/Lab 02 – In-Plane MEMS Accelerometer Design/README.md

 -   `Images/` — Mode shapes and displacement under 1g load.

 ## How to reproduce
-1. Open the `.mph` file in COMSOL Multiphysics
+1. Open the `.mph` file in COMSOL Multiphysics.
 2. Run **Study 1 (Stationary)** for stiffness verification.
 3. Run **Study 2 (Eigenfrequency)** to visualize the first resonant mode.